stefanoborini/book-modelviewcontroller/source/06_mvc_on_the_web/index.rst

 everything else to the client.
 The client model is synchronized with the server model.
 No rendering is performed by the server. it just returns data to the client.

+sometimes referred , when in desktop applications, as "proxy delegate"

 Other
 -----